 - Some dependencies are optional:

+- Pylearn2 includes code for accessing several standard datasets, such as MNIST and CIFAR-10.
 However, if you wish to use one of these datasets, you must download the dataset itself manually.

 - The original Pylearn project is required for loading some datasets, such as the Unsupervised and Transfer Learning Challenge datasets

-- Some features (SVMs) depend on scikits-learn.
+- Some features (SVMs) depend on scikit-learn.

 Roughly in order of what you’ll want to check out: